axibase/atsd/rule-engine/functions-utility.md

 { date: value }
 ```

-Where `date` is an ISO datetime in the UTC timezone.
+Where `date` is an ISO datetime in the UTC time zone.

 Limit can be: